-I always think it’s a smart idea to develop a repertoire of good, simple, basic recipes.
+I always think that it’s a smart idea to develop a repertoire of good, simple, basic recipes.
 They are always there to fall back on in a pinch, stand in for something else, and be the basis or sidekicks for other great recipes.
 A fantastic caramel sauce is one of those basic necessities.
 I especially love to warm this in the fall and dip slices of fruit in it!
 I love to bake this in apple or pear pies.
 And of course, it’s great drizzled over ice cream!
-I made this delicious caramel sauce now because I’ll be using it in a frosting!
+I’ve even put this delicious caramel sauce into frostings!
 However you choose to use it….it’s one of the simplest things to make and keep on hand…..

 …..I ADORE this sugar sticky sweet stuff!

 Level of Difficulty: easy